brian-dellabetta/Fusion.jl/docs/src/index.md

 This is a new twist on an old, long-dormant fusion power concept called [colliding beam fusion](https://en.wikipedia.org/wiki/Colliding_beam_fusion) (CBF).
 In the following section, we will provide a brief history of it and argue:

-1. The topological twist is uniquely suited to overcome each of the fatal limiations of CBF.
+1. The topological twist is uniquely suited to overcome each of the fatal flaws of CBF.
 2. We can achieve the same threshold velocity with current technology, though it would likely be a very difficult technological feat requiring rare [Free Electron Lasers] (https://en.wikipedia.org/wiki/Free-electron_laser) emitting in the X-ray spectrum (wavelength of 0.1-1 nanometers).
 3. Atoms in the edge modes can fuse at a much lower velocity relative to atoms in free space.
 While it is difficult to say definitively, it could reasonably be achieved with much more common and [commercially available](https://www.kmlabs.com/core-technology) lasers in the extreme Ultraviolet or soft X-ray part of the spectrum (wavelength of 1-10 nanometers).
 4. Even in the worst-case scenario, this is significantly cheaper to build and easier to sustain than any of the leading "thermodynamic" candidates for nuclear fusion.